mattia-3rne/multi-phase-electric-power-system-analysis/README.md

 ### Total System Loss

 To quantify the thermal stress and energy efficiency of the system, we move from instantaneous values to time-averaged metrics.
-The standard for engineering reporting is **Average Power Loss**, which relies on the **Root Mean Square** current.
+The standard for engineering reporting is Average Power Loss, which relies on the Root Mean Square current.

 #### 1. RMS Current Calculation
-The RMS value represents the effective current—it is the equivalent DC current that would produce the same amount of heat in a resistor.
+The RMS value represents the effective current and it is the equivalent DC current that would produce the same amount of heat in a resistor.
 For any periodic current $i(t)$ with period $T$:

 $$
 I_{rms} = \sqrt{\frac{1}{T} \int_{0}^{T} i(t)^2 dt}